hariszaf/pema/README.md

 # Intro

 PEMA supports the metabarcoding analysis of two marker genes, **16S rRNA** (microbes) and **COI** (eukaryotes).
 As input, PEMA accepts .fastq.gz files as returned by Illumina sequencing platforms.
 PEMA processes the reads from each sample and **returns an OTU-table with the taxonomies** of the taxa found and their abundances in each sample.
 It also returns statistics and a FASTQC diagram about the quality of the reads for each sample.
-Finally, for the case of the 16S marker gene, PEMA returns **alpha and beta diversities**, as well as correlations between samples.
-The last step is facilitated by the [phyloseq](http://joey711.github.io/phyloseq/index.html) R package which allows the downstream 16S amplicon analysis of microbial profiles.
+Finally, for the case of the 16S marker gene, PEMA returns **alpha and beta diversities**, as well as other **multivariate analyses between samples**.
+The last step is facilitated by the [phyloseq](http://joey711.github.io/phyloseq/index.html) R package, which allows the downstream analysis of microbial profiles.

 In the COI case, two clustering algorithms can be performed by PEMA (CROP and SWARM), while in the 16S, two approaches for taxonomy assignment are supported: alignment- and phylogenetic-based.
 For the latter, a reference tree with 1000 taxa was created using SILVA_132_SSURef, EPA-ng and RaxML-ng.